newtang/newtang.github.io/_drafts/videogames-2017.markdown

 This is a quick, fun whimisical game.
 I love the usage of stop motion.
 Puzzles aren't particularly challenging, except maybe one or two.
 Game isn't very long.
 But it's fun.

 Stardew Valley
+I've never played a game quite like this.
+I'm told it's like Harvest Moon.
+It's like being in a town in Zelda, but the townspeople are more developed and there's far more quests.
+There's lots of ways to make money, and lots of things to do like farming, raising livestock, fishing, mining, doing quests, fighting monsters, talking to townspeople, etc. I was surprised I enjoyed it as much as I did.
+Impressively it's made by a single indie developer.

 Yoshi's Wooly World (Wii U)